 Exhibition models are ideal for companies wishing to have eye-catching stands when attending shows and displays, or for demonstrations of products within the workplace.
 These can range from models that can be dismantled in order to explain their product, or simply for stunning visuals to attract the public at events.
 We have produced many variations over time which have been used in prominent exhibitions worldwide.

-As there are no strict rules for model making due to quantities, size and design differing immensely from job to job, each individual project has to be carefully considered with regards to its final use.
-A model of a turbine we manufactured for a power plant was to be used as a demonstration tool, requiring materials for the separate pieces to be robust in order to withstand repeated handling and assembly.
+As there are no strict rules for model making due to quantities, size and design differing immensely from job to job, each individual project has to be carefully considered with regard to its final use.
+Our Exhibition Model Makers recently produced a model of a turbine for a power plant which was to be used as a demonstration tool, requiring materials for the separate pieces to be robust in order to withstand repeated handling and assembly.
 Our model makers worked closely with our customer throughout the production to ensure the finished model would be suitable for the intended purpose.
-Using traditional techniques such as hand painting, polishing and finishing on models such as these allows us to achieve a high presentation standard, which is essential in the appearance of the finished item for exhibitions.
+Using traditional techniques such as hand painting, polishing and finishing on models such as these allow us to achieve a high presentation standard, which is essential in the appearance of the finished item for exhibitions.

 Numerous methods of manufacture can be beneficial when producing exhibition models.
 This can be influenced by materials, cost efficiency and lead times.
 The large range of materials that can be CNC machined provides the customer with many options in order to achieve their aim.
 The aesthetics of how the final product should appear can often affect decisions on how to attain certain finishes, colours or design features using the materials properties to our advantage.
 Whether we are manufacturing a rapid prototype or CNC machining a model from a specific material, reaching deadlines for exhibitions are imperative, therefore we are used to often working within short turnaround times.